bryanbuiles/Amazon_Buyer_API/README.md

 # Amazon Buyer API

-Amazon Api buyer is an API where you can display the purchases of an user, see all their products and get some some recommendations for future purchases.
-The API takes the information from the amazon API in a determined day and saved it in the database.
+Amazon Api buyer is an API where you can display the purchases of an user, see all their products and get some recommendations for future purchases.
+The API takes the information from the amazon API in a given day and saved it in the database.

 The api is still under development and the database is not populate with movies yet.